wpulier/agent-demo/README.md

-# agent-app
-Real Estate Agent App
+# LoanX Agent App

+A powerful agent application for streamlining loan processes.

+## Development Status

+Currently in active development by the LoanX team.

+## Getting Started

+More details coming soon...